Shopify/polaris/polaris.shopify.com/content/components/deprecated/legacy-stack.md

   - layout
   - legacy stack
 status:
-  value: Legacy
+  value: Deprecated
-  message: This is a legacy component and will be deprecated.
+  message: This component is no longer supported.
 The new [VerticalStack component](/components/layout-and-structure/vertical-stack) can be used in combination with the new layout primitives to achieve similar results to LegacyStack.
 Learn more about our [component lifecycles](/getting-started/components-lifecycle).
 examples:
   - fileName: legacy-stack-default.tsx
     title: Default